-- Adrenocorticotropic hormones for injection.
+- Adrenocorticotropic hormones.

-- Natural and synthetic adrenal cortex steroids for injection.
+- Natural and synthetic adrenal cortex steroids.

-- Prostaglandins and analogous compounds for injection.
+- Prostaglandins and prostaglandin analogues

-Fluoroquinolones may only be used, handed out or prescribed for production animals for a maximum treatment period of 5 days, if it has been verified by a laboratory examination that the agent causing disease is not sensitive to any other permitted antibiotic.
+Fluoroquinolones may only be used, distributed or prescribed for production animals for a maximum treatment period of 5 days, if it has been verified by a laboratory examination that the agent causing disease is not sensitive to any other permitted antibiotic.
 In case of an acute disease, treatment with fluoroquinolones may be initiated before the result of the laboratory examination is known, but another drug must be used, if the causative agent shows sensitivity to other kinds of antibiotics than fluoroquinolones.
 In any case of use of fluoroquinolones for production animals, the Regional Veterinary Officer must be informed within two weeks after termination of the treatment.